-Niall Walsh, Adam Weisbaum and Terri Willmott practise Osteopathy at the York Clinic in York
+Niall Walsh and Adam Weisbaum practise Osteopathy at York Clinic

 What is osteopathy?